hpcc-systems/terraform-azurerm-hpcc/README.md

 | subnet                      | Optional           | The ID of a Subnet where the Kubernetes Node Pool should exist.                                                                                                                                                                                                                                                           |
 <br>

-### The `addpool` block:
+### The `addpool` block

 This block creates additional node pools.
 This block is optional.

 | Name                         | Optional, Required | Description                                                                                                                                                                                                                                                                                                               |
 | ---------------------------- | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |